michaelk-ops/tba/README.md

 ## Chest Counter

-This is an experimental implementation that has not been tested in production.
+The `chest_counter.py` script is an experimental chest counter implementation that has not been tested in production.
 For each chest counted it outputs a JSON object on a single line, which can be processed by other software.
 It will also regularly click the help button.

+## Login

+The `login.py` script will automatically login given a JSON file containing an object with `"username"` and `"password"` keys.
+The idea was that this could be combined with other scripts to fully automate workflows running in for instance Xvfb, which would then allow multiple sessions on the same machine.
+This concept could use some further thought and convenience scripts, which I may or may not add here later.